clodobox/PDF-OCR-RENAME/README.md

 > Scanner -> Scan2file(SMB) -> OCR -> detect string of text -> rename
 > PDF with the string of text

-You can edit RenameMyPDF.py to fit your needs.

 Thanks to OCRmyPDF for their Watchdog which works very well.
-The watcher.py you'll find in this project is modified to preserve the original timestamp of the processed file.
+The OCRmyPDF watcher included in app.py is modified to preserve the original timestamp of the processed file.

 This works on Synology x86-64 (with docker).
 You just need to run the build commands below with "sudo" or use "Project" in Container Manager (DSM7.2+)

 ## What does it do?

-1. Search for new files in "scan-input".
+1. Search for new files in "input".
-2. watcher.py perform OCR on this file, rotate PDF pages if necessary
+2. app.py perform OCR on this file, rotate PDF pages if necessary
-3. move the file with OCR to the "ocr-output" folder
-4. RenameMyPDF.py scan ocr-output folder for new files
-5. finds a text string in the PDF
-6. Autocorrect this text string and rename the PDF with
+3. Autocorrect this text string and rename the PDF with
-7. Moves file to final-output
+4. Moves file to processed

 ## How to run it ?